FrankWhoee/Trumpalyze/README.md

 # Trumpalyze
 Takes an SRS of 100 Trump tweets and plots their tweet times in a histogram.
+I was just curious about when he tweeted most often.

 To run:
 - Clone the repository: